nannasalmi Goes Museum

 Teachers of the watchmaking school started a watch collection for the use of the school, but the actual watch museum was founded not earlier than in the end of 1950’s.
 In 1981 Finland’s Watchmakers Foundation established in Helsinki the Finnish Museum of Horology, and the watch collection was donated there.

 ”When I first saw a horsehair bracelet made by Nanna I was completely astonished how exquisite combination of woven miniature horsehair fabric and modern jewellery design it was.
-I knew this is something we have to get to the collection of the Finnish Museum of Horology and Jewellery. ”
+I knew it was something we have to get to the collection of the Finnish Museum of Horology and Jewellery. ”

 Essi Pullinen, museum director

 ”It was really great to meet Essi Pullinen and donate two pieces of my jewellery to the collection of the jewellery museum.
-When I made the first piece of my jewellery twenty two years ago I could not have imagined where it will lead.
+When I made the first piece well over twenty years ago I could not have imagined where it will lead."

 In the museum’s jewellery collection there are now the bracelet Naomi and the ring Tuum.